asweigart/showcallstack/README.md

 # showcallstack
 Shows a simplified view of the call stack.

 This module is similar to Python's built-in `traceback` and `inspect` modules, but is easier to use and displays more simple output.
 This module is useful for demonstrating what the call stack looks like during recursive function calls.
+Simply add a `from showcallstack import showCallStack` line and then call `showCallStack()` from wherever you wish to see the state of the call stack and the local variables in each call frame.

 Example Usage
 =============